tripu/Vita/doc/miscellanea.md

 of that group engage in those behaviours themselves*.**

-For the same reason that your genes, your chromosomes and your passport don't remove certain basic human rights and abilities from you (if you think otherwise, you would be a racist, a sexist, a xenophobic)&nbsp;&mdash;&nbsp;for those same reasons, they don't *grant* you special privileges, either.
+For the same reason that your genes, your chromosomes and your passport don't remove certain basic human rights and abilities from you (if you think otherwise, you would be a racist, a sexist, a xenophobe)&nbsp;&mdash;&nbsp;for those same reasons, they don't *grant* you special privileges, either.
 :thought_balloon:Example: I, as a Spaniard, have the same right to (respectfully) criticise Japan and the Japanese, or to ridicule or parody them, as Japanese people themselves.
-:thought_balloon:Example: when a collective starts using a derogatory word and finally adopts and &ldquo;normalises&rdquo; it (&ldquo;queer&rdquo;, &ldquo;nigger&rdquo;, *&ldquo;marica&rdquo;*), for me, they're implicitly letting people outside that circle use it too.
+:thought_balloon:Example: when a group starts using a derogatory word and finally adopts and &ldquo;normalises&rdquo; it (&ldquo;queer&rdquo;, &ldquo;nigger&rdquo;, *&ldquo;marica&rdquo;*), for me, they're implicitly letting people outside that circle use it too.
 :thought_balloon:Example: the opinions of a childless person about childcare, tax exemptions for parents, paedophilia, etc. should not be dismissed, nor given a lower value than those coming from parents.